Kissin' Cousins (soundtrack)

 Kissin' Cousins is the eighth soundtrack album by American singer and musician Elvis Presley, released by RCA Victor in mono and stereo, LPM/LSP 2894, in April 1964.
 It is the soundtrack to the 1964 film of the same name starring Presley.
 Recording sessions took place at RCA Studio B in Nashville, Tennessee, on May 26 and 27, and September 29 and 30, 1963.
 It peaked at number six on the Billboard Top LPs chart.
-The album was certified Gold on March 27, 1992, by the Recording Industry Association of America.